 You don't have to meet any super specific criteria to qualify as a community tutor for iTalki.
 You basically just need to have a native fluency in the language you're planning to teach.

 Professional Teachers at iTalki do have to prove they are professionals.
 You will qualify as a Professional Teacher if you have either a university or higher degree in education, language teaching certificate, teaching license, or proof of employment at a language training or teaching institution.
 Documents proving these credentials will have to be scanned and uploaded to iTalki for proof.

 All you need is a computer and a headset.

-I’m not finding anything particularly negative.
-I usually head to WAHM or Work Place Like Home to find some good first-hand accounts of experiences at different companies, but those turned up empty for iTalki.
+I'm not finding anything particularly negative.
+I usually head to WAHM or or other forums to find some good first-hand accounts of experiences at different companies, but those turned up empty for iTalki.

 Here is what I did find: